 Most marketers seem to agree that scoring leads prior to sending over to Sales for follow-up is a good idea.
 If nothing else, the score attached to each lead creates a useful data point to reflect the expected value of that individual’s inquiry to the business, one to which both parties can relate and compare.
 If Sales is onside with the idea, it may be time to dig in and start building a new program (or re-building an existing one, as the case may be).

-There is no cookie-cutter formula, but whatever approach you decide to take your lead scoring should ultimately allow Sales to automatically score the leads based on their net potential business opportunity – according to a shared interpretation of the value of that lead.
+There is no cookie-cutter formula, but whatever approach you decide to take your lead scoring should ultimately allow Sales to automatically score the leads based on their net potential business opportunity.
 The program must also fit your lead flow process (whether it be “waterfall” or other methodology) and also be compatible with your specific Eloqua-to-CRM integration.

 These questions typically generate a good conversation and set the stage for a successful project:

 1. Why is lead scoring important to Sales?
 What is their vision?
 If nothing else this is a sanity check to make sure there is shared vision for what scoring will achieve for both parties.

 2. Which leads represent examples of the most important ones for follow-up?
 Define these in terms of data: Customer status, company type, demographic (job titles, functions, etc), sales cycle, affinity for certain product interest.

 3. Should all leads be scored using the same model regardless of source and type?
 Should any leads be scored as automatic “A” leads?

 4. Does “behavioral scoring” matter to Sales?
 What type of measurable activity (email opens, clicks, trade show visits etc.) should “bump up” the score for a “B” lead to an “A” lead, if any?

 5. Which leads are least important?
 It’s a very good idea to discuss what’s at the barrel-bottom and will receive the lowest rating.
 Or should we even pass these over?